Benjascaf/Benjascaf/README.md

 ## Alo Alo
-I'm a C.S student at University of Buenos Aires, trying to be a little bit less ignorant every day
+I'm a C.S student at University of Buenos Aires, trying to be a bit less ignorant day by day

 > To know the world, one must construct it
 >